MaestSi/nf-msspe/README.md

 ## Citation

-This pipeline is a NextFlow version of MSSPE pipeline described in [Deng et al. paper](https://www.nature.com/articles/s41564-019-0637-9), with minor adjustments.
+This pipeline is a NextFlow implementation of MSSPE pipeline described in [Deng et al. paper](https://www.nature.com/articles/s41564-019-0637-9), with minor adjustments.

 Deng, X., Achari, A., Federman, S. et al. Metagenomic sequencing with spiked primer enrichment for viral diagnostics and genomic surveillance.
 Nat Microbiol 5, 443–454 (2020).